Lapin0t/phd-manuscript/main/04_ogs.typ

 ] <rem-ogs-g-abs-vs-rel>

-With the OGS game defined, using the generic description of game strategies as interaction trees developped in @ch-game, we obtain OGS strategies easily.
+With the OGS game defined, using the generic description of game strategies as interaction trees developed in @ch-game, we obtain OGS strategies easily.

 #definition[OGS Strategies][
   Assuming an abstract scope structure $ctx.scope_T th S$, given a binding